 - Create Prefab with a template:

-- Select Game Object on the Scene & Customize it:
+- Select the Game Object on the Scene & Customize it:

-- Customize Material & its Fading (see “Fading” chapter) in Mesh Renderer component (Duplicate Material in Project View and indicate here to separate different Throwing Objects),
+- Customize Material in Mesh Renderer component (duplicate previous Material in the Project window and indicate here to separate different Throwing Objects),

 - Customize Colliders: